RM 398 Find Cheap Flights from South Pacific to Southeast Asia

 • What are the most popular destinations in Southeast Asia?

-Based on KAYAK flight searches, the most popular destination is Kuala Lumpur (96% of total searches to Southeast Asia).
-The next most popular destinations are Kota Kinabalu (2%) and Langkawi (1%).
-Searches for flights to Johor Bahru (0%), to Malacca (0%), and to Kuching (0%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Kuala Lumpur (91% of total searches to Southeast Asia).
+The next most popular destinations are Penang (4%) and Langkawi (2%).
+Searches for flights to Kota Kinabalu (2%), to Kuching (0%), and to Alor Setar (0%) are also popular.

-Top 4 airlines serving from South Pacific to Southeast Asia
+Reviews of the top 4 airlines flying from South Pacific to Southeast Asia

 Need help choosing which airline to fly with from South Pacific to Southeast Asia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.